-In the previous video and article we discussed how to set your year goals.
-As a result of this you should now have a clear view of your long-term vision, your 3-5 priorities for the year, and your goals for the next quarter.
+In the previous post we discussed how to set your goals.
+As a result of this you should now have a clear view of your long-term vision, your 3-5 priorities for the year, and your 3 goals for the next quarter.

 We’ll now look at turning your goals into processes.